odino/react-in-1000-words/README.md

 Now, don't worry about understanding what those `props` are -- we'll get back at it later on.
-For now the most important thing is to know that if we want to manage state in our component we should initialize a `state` property in the component and assign values there.
-If we want to change the state, we can use `this.setState({...})` and react will overwrite the existing state.
+For now the most important thing is to know that if we want to manage state in our component we should initialize a `state` property in the component's constructor and assign values there.
+If we want to change the state, we can use `this.setState({...})` and react will patch the existing state.

 We can then use the state in our render function: